ripple-alpha/ripple-alpha-lib/docs/index.md

 `renameCounterpartyToIssuer(issue: {currency: string, counterparty: address}): {currency: string, issuer: address}`

 Returns an object with the `counterparty` field renamed to `issuer`.
-This is useful because RippleAPI generally uses the name `counterparty` while the rippled API generally uses the name `issuer`.
+This is useful because RippleAlphaAPI generally uses the name `counterparty` while the rippled API generally uses the name `issuer`.

-This is a static method on the `RippleAPI` class.
+This is a static method on the `RippleAlphaAPI` class.

 ### Parameters